-- With an electric mixer beat at high speed.
-For a few minutes it will not thicken much, but it will start to do so unexpectedly.
-And it will thicken stiffly just after that.
+- With an electric mixer, start beating at high speed.
+It will not thicken for the first few minutes, but it will start to do so unexpectedly.
+And it will stiffen pretty quickly.

-- If the mousse is too thick to spread, add a few teaspoons very hot tap water and beat until smooth.
+- If the mousse is too thick to spread, add a few teaspoons of very hot tap water and beat until smooth until spreadable.
 Use immediately.

 You can use any fruit you like for the topping and your favorite frosting or whipped cream.